populationgenetics/exercises/QuantitativeGenetics/IBDexercises.md

   - - Hint 1: Look at the “Estimation of inbreeding coefficient from pedigrees” slides from earlier
   - - Hint 2: use if you give up

-  - Go to http://popgen.dk:3838/anders/popgen2016/Fgenome/ to simulate the 22 autosomes for a Human
+  - Go to http://popgen.dk:3838/anders/popgen2016/Fgenome/ to simulate the 22 autosomes for a Human.
+  - - If it is slow to respond you can use a local version(see below)
   - - Try to simulate an individuals from this simple pedigree (use the expected F from such a pedigree, don’t use “a”)
   - Note the simulated inbreeding coefficient for this individual.
 Why is it not the same as the F you entered?
   - Note the length of the inbreeding tracts.
 What determines how long they are?